gitcoinco/web/docs/CONTRIBUTING.md

 Running the Cypress Tests:

-GitCoin is experimenting with the use of [Cypress](https://cypress.io) for end-to-end testing.
+Gitcoin is experimenting with the use of [Cypress](https://cypress.io) for end-to-end testing.
 To run the Cypress tests locally you must first ensure you have started the application with the `TEST_MNEMONIC` environment variable set.
 This should be set to the same value as the `SECRET_WORDS` variable found in `bin/cypress/vars.sh`.